arungudelli/angularjswiki/content/en/fontawesome/csscontentcode.md

 +++

+CSS has an awesome feature called `Pseudo-elements`.

+Using `Pseudo-elements` we can add content to the web page with just CSS.

+Font awesome uses `::before` pseudo-element to add icons to the page using their CSS content codes.

+{{% toc %}}

+## Display font awesome icons using CSS Content Code & `::before` pseudo-element

 To use font awesome icons as CSS content code follow the below steps.

 ## Step 1: Load the font awesome CSS file.